Te Atatū South: History

+The wider area surrounding the Whau River was known to Māori as Te Whau.
+Initial European interests in the area were kauri timber milling, followed by brickworks and agriculture and horticulture following the land being cleared of trees, with Crown grants being sold from the 1850s.

 The area prior to suburban settlement was used largely for vineyards, poultry farms, fruit trees, apples, lemons orchards and flower farms.
 Vineyards were located along Te Atatu, McLeod and Edmonton Rd's.
 There were brickworks under what is now the Whau River bridge and a timber mill at the end of Roberts Rd.

 The name "Te Atatu South" was attributed to the area in 1961 when the area of Te Atatū was divided by the Northwestern Motorway (State Highway 16).
 With the new motorway, the area rapidly changed in 10 years from rural to suburban.
 While new homes in Te Atatū Peninsula were dominated by one builder, "Neil Homes", Te Atatū South had more diversity in new homes and a large quantity of larger quality family homes.
 These homes reflected Te Atatū South being one of the more affluent areas in West Auckland during the 1970s and 1980s.

-Today the suburb is redeveloping its roads and town centre to accommodate more modern needs to build a more walkable and vibrant community.